arista-netdevops-community/automation_and_telemetry_demo/README.md

 make docker-image
 docker images
 ```
-## TIG

-A TIG stack uses:
-   - Telegraf to collect data and to write the collected data in InfluxDB.
-   - InfluxDB to store the data collected.
-   - Grafana to visualize the data stored in InfluxDB.

 ### About this TIG stack setup

 From the root of this repository, move to the [TIG](TIG) directory